makrai/notes/debnath-25-appraisal-to-affect-flow.md

     2020 IEEE Intl Conference on Trends in Electronics and Informatics
 * datasets exist across general and specialized domains,
 * inconsistencies in annotation schemas and objectives (Liu+ 2021; Islam+ 2022)
-  * variations in annotation methodologies, including differences
+  * variations in annotation methodologies
   * unit level (eg turn-wise versus full-conversation annotations) and
   * dataset construction depending on the domain (Liu+ 2024)
 * evaluation metrics for contextual affect interactions remain limited, coercing a generalization of findings across datasets
-* domain-specific models, such as diff-Epitome (Lee+ 2022), are trained within a specific domain but later applied broadly, highlighting the
+* domain-specific models, such as diff-Epitome (Lee+ 2022), are
+  * trained within a specific domain but later applied broadly
   * need for standardized affect evaluation (Schaaff+ 2023).
-  * A generalizable framework for modelling affect in conversations could address these challenges, ensuring more consistent benchmarking for conversational agents
+  * A generalizable framework for modelling affect in conversations could address these challenges
+    ~> more consistent benchmarking for conversational agents
 * we: Appraisal Theory provides a generalizable framework
   * emotions as responses to an individual’s evaluation of a stimulus along multiple cognitive dimensions (Ellsworth and Smith, 1988; Scherer, 2005)